ReraAkiyama-SKKU/my-first-datahub/README.md

 # Moments Archive

-A Streamlit-based web application that helps users organize and revisit their personal photo collections.
+A Streamlit web application for organizing and revisiting meaningful memories through photographs.

 ## Overview
-Moments Archive allows users to transform everyday photographs into meaningful visual archives.
-By categorizing images based on themes, moods, or memorable moments, users can easily explore and reconnect with their memories.
+Product Overview

+Moments Archive is a Streamlit-based web application designed to help users organize, revisit, and preserve meaningful memories through photographs.
+Rather than simply storing images, the application transforms personal photo collections into a curated archive that reflects the places, experiences, and moments that shape everyday life.

+Users can browse photos through an intuitive gallery interface, categorize them by themes and locations, enlarge selected images for a closer look, and save particularly meaningful moments using the favorites feature.
+By combining organization with emotional value, Moments Archive encourages users to reconnect with their memories in a more intentional and personalized way.

 ## Features
-- Photo gallery display
+- Photo gallery
-- Category filters (Daily Life, Travel, Nature, Mood)
+- Category filtering
+- Location filtering
+- Favorites management
-- Image enlargement
+- Photo viewer
-- Captions and descriptions
-- Clean and intuitive user interface

 ## Technologies Used
 - Python